junxit/us-congress-bills-119/metadata.md

 - 2025-07-10 — Placed on the Union Calendar, Calendar No. 162.
 - 2025-07-10 — Reported by the Committee on Homeland Security.
 H. Rept.
 119-198.
 - 2025-07-10 — Reported by the Committee on Homeland Security.
 H. Rept.
 119-198.
+- 2025-11-19 — Considered under suspension of the rules. (consideration: CR H4782-4783)
+- 2025-11-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1327.
+- 2025-11-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-11-19 — Mr. Guest moved to suspend the rules and pass the bill, as amended.
+- 2025-11-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4782)
+- 2025-11-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4782)